-This model which underpins this study is the Transactional Model of Stress and Coping.
+The second model which underpins this study is the Transactional Model of Stress and Coping.
 This model simply explains how people cope with stressful events and experience.
 When people are confronted with stress, they evaluate the significance of a stressor as stressful, positive, controllable, challenging, or irrelevant.
 This prompts efforts to cope with the stressor (Gebresilase, 2014).
 However, according to this model an increased perception of risk can also generate distress (Wenzel, Glanz and Lermon, 2000; cited in (Gebresilase, 2014).

 According to Gebresilase (2014), when people are faced with stress, they do not evaluate only the features of the stressful situations but also what they can do about it.
 Health care providers can be confronted with a lot of stressful events or situation but how does this affect their judgement on other people?
 How does stress affect the decision making of the healthcare providers concerning their patients, How are patients able to handle situations that leaves them in stressful situation?
+These all questions that transactional Model of stress and coping will help the researcher of to resolve.
+They assess their perceived strength and ability to change the situation and manage their emotional reaction to the threat.

 This will be mediated by actual coping strategies.
 Gebresilase, (2014) argues that this model conceptualizes coping efforts along two dimensions namely: Problem focused and emotionfocused coping strategies.
+In Gebresilase's (2014) view, problem management strategies which will be more adaptive for stressors that are changeable are directed at changing the stressful situation.
 The problem management strategies include: active coping, planning problem solving, information seeking and use of social support.